DevStarSJ/Study/Translate/CSharp/MSDN.Magazine/SynchronizationContext.md

 Finally, the SynchronizationContext.Post method isn’t necessarily asynchronous.
 Most implementations do implement it asynchronously, but AspNetSynchronizationContext is a notable exception.
 This may cause unexpected re-entrancy issues.
 A summary of these different implementations can be seen in Figure 4.

 ####Figure 4 Summary of SynchronizationContext Implementations

- 	Specific Thread Used to Execute Delegates	Exclusive (Delegates Execute One at a Time)	Ordered (Delegates Execute in Queue Order)	Send May Invoke Delegate Directly	Post May Invoke Delegate Directly
-Windows Forms	Yes	Yes	Yes	If called from UI thread	Never WPF/Silverlight	Yes	Yes	Yes	If called from UI thread	Never Default	No	No	No	Always	Never
-ASP.NET	No	Yes	No	Always	Always

 |                 | Specific Thread Used to Execute Delegates | Exclusive (Delegates Execute One at a Time) | Ordered (Delegates Execute in Queue Order) | Send May Invoke Delegate Directly | Post May Invoke Delegate Directly |
 |-----------------|-------------------------------------------|---------------------------------------------|--------------------------------------------|-----------------------------------|-----------------------------------|